SamiOksanen/solitaire/README.md

 Solitaire with drag and drop, and touch support.

 -   Some notes about the implementation:
-    -   Uses Next.js 13 app directory
+    -   Uses Next.js 14 with app directory
     -   Uses @hello-pangea/dnd for drag and drop
     -   Tailwind for styling
     -   Playwright for end-to-end tests